geo-tp/Django-Api-Auth-Bootstrap/README.md

 Documentation
 ------

+This project uses readthedocs template to manage documentation.
+You can see it in `docs` folder.
+Please visit https://readthedocs.org/ for more information.

-When dev server is lauched, visit http://localhost:8000/api/v1/documentation/
+When dev server is lauched, visit http://localhost:8000/api/v1/documentation/ to access endpoints debug.

 Routes
 -------